AviatrixSystems/Docs/HowTos/GettingStartedAzureToAWSAndGCP.rst

    .. tip:: You may receive a warning about the certificate not matching.
 You can safely ignore this and continue to the page.

-When you arrive at the login prompt, login with the Username `admin`.
+When you arrive at the login prompt, log in with the Username `admin`.
 The password is the private IP address of the Azure instance.

    .. tip:: The Private IP address can be found on the instance page by clicking on the `Networking` navigation link.